 - informs personnel about poor indoor climate at the workplace

-- setting up a working group on indoor air quality, if necessary
+- sets up a working group on indoor air quality, if necessary

 - uses experts on indoor climate to review the condition of the building and to assess the results

-- drawing up a plan and a schedule of corrective actions and implementing the same
+- draws up a plan and schedule of corrective actions and implements the same

-- monitoring the impact of the actions taken on workers’ health
+- monitors the impact of repairs on employees’ health

 Indoor air - Työntekijälle

-Let your employer and occupational safety and health representative know if you suspect that there is a problem related to indoor climate at your workplace.
+If you suspect that your workplace has indoor air issues (e.g. related to the condition of the building) that cause a health risk, notify your employer and the occupational safety and health representative.
 Your employer has a duty to keep both you and the occupational safety and health representative up to date on any actions that have been or will be taken to address the issue.
 Your employer must also let you know if they deem it unnecessary to take any action.